alterway/formations/labs/liascript/labs-docker-fundamentals.md

 ```

-This time, you should see a ping to 8.8.8.8.
-Explain the difference in behavior between
+> This time, you should see a ping to 8.8.8.8
-these two last containers.
+>Explain the difference in behavior between these two last containers.

 ### 4.3.
 Running as Non-Root by Default